-At Lakes Catering Maintenance we take our employee and customer health and safety very seriously and we work within the guide lines of our health and safety policy.
+At Lakes Catering Maintenance we take our Employee and Customer Health & Safety very seriously and we work within the Guidelines of our Health & Safety Policy.

-Below is a example of our guidelines and method statement which our engineers work within.
+Below is an example of our Guidelines & the Method Statement in which our Engineers work within:

 - Safe Systems of Work in Customers’ Premises